FREQUENTLY ASKED QUESTIONS

 Would a Ridgeback be good for me when I work full-time?

 Rhodesian Ridgebacks are people loving dogs, they need plenty of attention and are not always good when left alone for long periods of time.
 You should not consider having a dog until you can give it the correct amount of time and attention.

 How much exercise do they need?

 Ridgebacks are large active dogs and require good daily free-running exercise.
-Ridgebacks require at least one good run per day.
+Ridgebacks require at least one good hour run per day as adults.

 However, as puppies they should be taken out on short walks and as much socialisation as possible, so taking them to places such as friends houses and pubs etc. The more your puppy is exposed as a youngster the better adjusted it will be as an adult.

 We do not consider it necessary to have a big house and garden to give a ridgeback a good home, what's essential is the need for outdoor exercise.

 What are Ridgebacks like off lead?

 Ridgebacks are playful and love to romp and chase anybody and anything that joins in, and they can play very rough, shoulder barging is a speciality.
 This can be off-putting to other dog owners in the park, and they may think you dog is aggressive, when all he wants to do is play.
 You need to be quite 'think skinned' to own a Ridgeback and extremely responsible.
 Recall training is essential.